KnutssonDevelopment/vCenter-Register-Owner-Alarm-Script/README.md

 ./vm.alarm.new-vm.py

-# Set the permission for the secrets file
+# Set the permission for the secrets file (Only for vCenter 8.x)
 chown vpxd:root /opt/scripts/alarmscripts/secrets.txt
 ```